 NIA’s Inspector Certification is developed for individuals who have good communication skills as well as the following:

-- A comprehensive knowledge of the online Mechanical Insulation Design Guide and successfully completed the online Mechanical Insulation E-Learning Series, resulting in an initial understanding of the principles and fundamentals of insulation and insulation systems, types of insulation products, mechanical insulation science and technology, maintenance, and more (a completion certificate is required to be sent to email@example.com by the registration deadline of the specific course);
+- A comprehensive knowledge of the online Mechanical Insulation Design Guide and successfully completed the 5 online Mechanical Insulation E-Learning Series modules, resulting in an initial understanding of the principles and fundamentals of insulation and insulation systems, types of insulation products, mechanical insulation science and technology, maintenance, and more (a copy of your certificate needs to be sent to email@example.com by the registration deadline of the specific course);